Urgent or Emergency Care?

 Help Me Decide

-- An infection of the mouth in young babies
+- A yeast infection of the mouth in young babies

 - White patches in the front of the mouth

 - White, odd shaped patches in the mouth

 - Coats the inner cheeks or inner lips

 - Sometimes also coats the tongue

 - Sticks to the mouth.
 It can't be washed away or wiped off easily like milk curds.